 I graduated from Ross University School of Veterinary Medicine and completed clinical rotations at Tufts University in 2010.
 Following veterinary school, I completed a small animal rotating surgery and medicine internship at the Animal Medical Center in New York City.

 Following my internship, I completed a small animal internal medicine residency at Tufts University and received board certification in August 2015.
 Following my residency, I served as a staff internist at Miami Veterinary Specialist for several months, then moved to Los Angeles to complete a fellowship in hemodialysis/nephrology.

-American College of Veterinary Internal Medicine (Small Animal Internal Medicine)
+- Diplomate, American College of Veterinary Internal Medicine (Small animal internal medicine)

 Publications and Research